rchampati/pcf-kbs/templates/break-fix.md

 *Purpose of template: Articles concerning any bugs and fixes, providing a solution for an error, falls under the Break-fix category.*

+---
+title: Name of the article
+template: Break-fix
+id:
+locale: en-us
+---

 # Break Fix Template (Add the Product name here)

 ## Environment